mufeedvh/website/content/posts/llm-security.md

     <blockquote class="twitter-tweet" data-theme="dark"><p lang="en" dir="ltr">wow guys, i was skeptical at first but it really seems like AI is the future <a href="https://t.co/2Or6RVc5of">pic.twitter.com/2Or6RVc5of</a></p>&mdash; leastfavorite! (@leastfavorite_) <a href="https://twitter.com/leastfavorite_/status/1570475633557348355?ref_src=twsrc%5Etfw">September 15, 2022</a></blockquote>
 </div>

-### 1.1 So how do we fix it?
+### 1.1 So how do we fix this?

-First of all, taking to account how impactful this _"attack"_ is, is an important argument.
-Unless the "original" prompt, which is pretty much the core of an app written on top of GPT covers sensitive strings or could be considered as the "secret sauce" of the whole app, it's not that serious.
+First of all, taking to account how impactful this "attack" is, is an important argument.
+Unless the "original" prompt, which is pretty much the core of an app written on top of GPT covers sensitive strings or it's the "secret sauce" of the whole app, it's not that serious.

-Regading the fix to this _attack_, there has been mitigation techniques suggested by the same person who shared it:
+Regading the fix to this attack, there has been mitigation techniques suggested by the same person who discovered it:

 <div align="center">
     <blockquote class="twitter-tweet" data-theme="dark"><p lang="en" dir="ltr">Since I discovered prompt injection, I owe you all a thread on how to fix it.<br><br>TLDR: Don’t use instruction-tuned models in production on untrusted input.
 Either write k-shot prompt for a non-instruct model, or create your own fine-tune.<br><br>Here’s how. <a href="https://t.co/GlrCNHcMYC">pic.twitter.com/GlrCNHcMYC</a></p>&mdash; Riley Goodside (@goodside) <a href="https://twitter.com/goodside/status/1578278974526222336?ref_src=twsrc%5Etfw">October 7, 2022</a></blockquote>